 There are several medical conditions that can actually lead to hair loss, including eyelash and eyebrow thinning or loss: blepharitis, thyroid disorders, alopecia, and some inflammatory diseases.

 Some, not all, chemotherapy drugs are known to cause hair loss.
-If such drug is used as part of the cancer treatments, the patient will likely lose their hair on the body, the scalp, and also eyebrows and eyelashes.
-Ususally the hair starts growing back immediately after the chemo has ended, but it might the growth might be slow, the hair might come back different than before chemo, and the eyelashes might be different color or texture.
+If such a drug is used as part of the cancer treatments, the patient will likely lose their hair on the body, the scalp, and also eyebrows and eyelashes.

 Bye-bye beautiful brows and lashes